Jershred/Rijke-tube-acoustic-analysis/README.md

 # Rijke-tube-acoustic-analysis
 ## Context
-Project carried out for the course of Combustion for Propulsion on Fluent at Ecole Centrale Lyon (France).
+Project carried out for the course of Combustion for Propulsion at Ecole Centrale Lyon (France).

 | Made by | Referent teacher |
 | ------------- |:-------------:|